 For the teeth

-Activated charcoal has been used as a teeth whitener, as it’s known for it’s ability to absorb the qualities in certain foods that can cause discoloring in the teeth, such as acidic foods in drinks like wines, citrus, coffee, and tea, etc. Several toothpastes are now incorporating activated clay in their ingredients now.
-Toothbrushes with the charcoal already in the bristles are also on the market now, which helps remove additional bacteria that might get into the toothbrush itself.We have personally tried Pro Teeth Whitening Activated Charcoal Natural Teeth Whitening Powder.
+Activated charcoal has been used as a teeth whitener.
+It’s known for it’s ability to absorb the qualities in certain foods that can cause discoloring in the teeth.
+You know, acidic foods such as drinks like wines, citrus, coffee, and tea, etc. Several toothpastes are now incorporating activated clay in their ingredients now.
+Toothbrushes with the charcoal already in the bristles are also on the market now.
+This helps remove additional bacteria that might get into the toothbrush itself.We have personally tried Pro Teeth Whitening Activated Charcoal Natural Teeth Whitening Powder.
 The results were awesome!
 We saw a difference within 3-4 days.
 The best part about this product is that it is 100% natural & vegan friendly.
 No additives, preservatives or any other nasties.

 For the hair